It is about time to give you an overview of reviews for our releases!

 - Zeitgeist / the Rocker have lots of praise for the Marenna live album and state that Melodic hard rock fans should definitely be giving it a listen

 - Belgian Metal Shredder found several favourites on the Souls Of Deaf album and describe it as an old-school album that aims to bring some of that classic Motörhead vibe to you but with a typically Dutch flavor

-- Metal Temple are very impressed by the Sky Architect album and give a 10 for songwriting and a 9 for originality!
+- Metal Temple are very impressed by the Sky Empire album and give a 10 for songwriting and a 9 for originality!

 And last but not least the kind words of Mr. H. for Chinawhite: